epics-extensions/EPNix/doc/src/getting-started.md

 ```

 If you want to do automated, declarative, or more complex deployments, we
-highly recommend using NixOS and one of its deployment tools ([NixOps],
+highly recommend using NixOS and optionally one of its deployment tools
-[morph], [disnix], [colmena]) .
-You can also use leech if you want to use
+([NixOps], [morph], [disnix], [colmena]) .
+You can also use non-NixOS hosts.
-non-NixOS hosts.

-TODO: publish and link leech.
+TODO: create a deployment guide.

 [NixOps]: <https://nixos.org/nixops>
 [morph]: <https://github.com/DBCDK/morph>